harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 When this expression is used in a step, Harness will resolve it to the looping strategy current status of the first parent node (stage/step) of the step.

-In cases where both the step and the stage have the looping strategy configured, the expression will resolve to the looping strategy current status of the step.
+In cases where both the step and the stage have the looping strategy configured, the expression will resolve to the looping strategy status of the current step.

-If the step (or stepGroup) does not have the looping strategy configured, the expression will instead resolve to the looping strategy current status of the stage.
+If the step (or step group) does not have the looping strategy configured, the expression will instead resolve to the looping strategy status of the  current stage.

 ### <+strategy.node.[strategyNodeIdentifier].currentStatus>